google/highway/g3doc/quick_reference.md

     `Half<DLarger>`.

-*   Less common: pass `HWY_CAPPED(T, N) d;` as an argument to return a vector or mask where only the first `N` lanes have observable effects such as loading/storing to memory, or being counted by `CountTrue`.
+*   Less common: pass `HWY_CAPPED(T, N) d;` as an argument to return a vector or mask where only the first `N` (a power of two) lanes have observable effects such as loading/storing to memory, or being counted by `CountTrue`.

     These may be implemented using full vectors plus additional runtime cost for masking in `Load` etc. For `HWY_SCALAR`, vectors always have a single lane.